HCScorp/soa/tests/stress/readme.md

 		}
 ```

-The scenario uses two helper methods `buildRegister` and `buildRetrieve` that creates the JSON requests expected by the service.
+The scenario uses two helper methods `buildRegister` and `buildRetrieve` that creates the JSON requests expected by the approver.service.
 For example, the `buildRetrieve` method read the `ssn` value in the session, and create the String to be returned (Scala returns by default the last result of the last expression)

 ```scala
 def buildRetrieve(session: Session): String = {